Chair Yoga Pose (Utkatasana or "Fierce Pose") is like doing a half squat.

 You can also experiment with moving or expanding the "squeezing" sensation to include the back of the thighs.
 For myself I find that I can create a "squeeze" just above the backs of the knees.
 However this may depend on the amount of knee bend that you have.

 That may also be another solution to knee pain, change the amount of bend in your knees.
+That can mean moving your knees forwards or backwards to change the amount of knee bend.
+It can also mean changing how high or low you go in chair pose.
 The ideal is to have a complete range of motion in your knees, however if you have pain, then slowly work at extending your range of motion.
 Stay the pain-free side of your range of motion and see if you can slowly work at expanding your range of motion.

 If you are activating the sides of your thighs you may find that when you also activate your feet your feet feel very strong and stable.

-If you are going to use your spinal erectors to bend your spine backwards, see if you can also use them to "flick" your tailbone backwards.
+If you are going to use your spinal erectors to bend your spine backwards, see if you can also use them to "flick" your tailbone backwards and upwards.
 You may feel a "pull" at the back of your sacrum as you do this.

 After pulling your tailbone back you can then activate your pubococygeus and try pulling it forwards towards your pubic bone while keeping your spinal erectors active.
 While doing this you may feel some of your deeper hip muscles activating (maybe piriformins, obturator internus, gemellus superior and inferior and quadratus femoris.)